tweneboah/task-manager-app/README.md

 7. The function accept an arguement called next
 8. The goal is we want to run a function before calling the save method
 9. We call next when we are done
+10. If we don't call next, our app will hang up
+11. So in this case we have to have has our passowrd before saving to database
+12. Since this function is attached to the user model as middleware, anytime a user visit the user endpoint the middleware function will run before the router functions also runs
+13. Inside the middleware function above, the ```javascript const user = this

+represent the user object, so we can access all the properties of that  user object

 # SECURITY / PASSWORD ENCRYPTION